Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-overview.md

 * Facilitate a user's authentication with an online service by using the standard OAuth 2.0 flow.
 * Issue API requests to Microsoft Graph and/or other APIs.

-The app can be hosted on any web server and can be built using any server-side technology that your hosting provider supports, such as ASP.NET, Node.js, PHP, Python, etc. Likewise, you can use any client-side framework for the web app, such as Angular, React, jQuery, etc., or even just VanillaJS.
+The web app can be hosted on any web server and can be built using any server-side technology that your hosting provider supports, such as ASP.NET, Node.js, PHP, Python, etc. Likewise, you can use any client-side framework for the web app, such as Angular, React, jQuery, etc., or even just VanillaJS.

+An add-in's [manifest](../overview/add-in-manifests.md?product=excel) is an XML configuration file that defines an Excel add-in's settings and capabilities such as:

+* The add-in's display name, description, ID, version, and default locale.
+* How the add-in integrates with Excel, including any custom UI that the add-in creates (ribbon buttons, etc.).
+* The permissions that the add-in requires, such as reading and writing to the document.
+* The location of the add-in's web app.

+To enable end-users to install and use an add-in in Excel, you must publish its manifest to either the Office Store or to an Add-ins catalog.

 ## Capabilities of an Excel add-in